7 Best Festival Tech Essentials UK 2026: The Under-£80 Kit That Survives a Wet Weekend in a Field

 The campsite speaker is non-negotiable.
 The current sweet spot is the JBL Clip 5 or the Anker Soundcore Motion 100, both around £50-£60, both genuinely IP67-rated.
 IP67 matters: it’s the difference between “survives a splash” and “survives being dropped in a puddle and stepped on”, which is the actual environment you’re testing in.

 Skip the bigger Bluetooth speakers for festivals – JBL Boomboxes and similar are heavy, get nicked, and you’ll regret carrying one across a field at 2am.
 A clip-on at hip size is the right answer.
+If you want something bigger for the garden when you’re back home, our tested guide to the best garden Bluetooth speakers covers that category properly – but don’t take any of those to a field.

 3. Wired earbuds for when the wireless ones die (around £15)